MIDDLE SCHOOL GENERAL ELECTIVES

 Helpful Elective Information:

-In May, Theatre Arts present an annual musical at the Martin Theater in Panama City.
+In May, Theatre Arts present an annual musical.
 A companion elective, Costume and Design, is the group of students who prepare the costumes, sets and do the backstage work during the annual musical performance.

-Board Games offered by Coach Lloyd, Board Games enhances students' critical thinking, logic, and strategy skills.
+Board Games offered by Ms. Presser and Mrs. Morris, Board Games enhances students' critical thinking, logic, and strategy skills.

 Computer Coding offered by our Technology Director, Lyn Morris, teaches how to write computer code in Python using Codesters curriculum.